Kabhi Kabhie Mere Dil Mein: Versions

 Kabhi Kabhie song has another version in soundtrack, where in the opening verses are recited by Amitabh Bachchan as he does in the film, during the TV interview scene with Raakhee, and then cuts to the song playing in flashback.

 Yet another version, where it is a duet between Mukesh and Lata Mangeshkar, was picturized on the wedding night scene of Pooja (Rakhee) and Vijay Khanna (Shashi Kapoor).
 This version topped the year end Annual list 1976 of Radio Ceylon radio show, Binaca Geetmala.
 Previously in the film, poet Amit, (Amitabh Bachchan presents his first book of verse titled ‘Kabhi Kabhie’ to his beloved Pooja as a wedding gift after she tells him that her parents have decided to marry her off to an industrialist's son, and Amit turns out to be Pooja's husband favourite poet and he recites the song to her on their wedding night.

 The song was later resung and remixed by Dal Hothi, followed many years later by a remixed version by Bally Sagoo.

+The melody was taken for the 1985 Indonesian song Khayalan Masa Lalu 'Imaginations of the Past', sung by Ida Laila.